Where is Maspalomas?

 The name Maspalomas according to legends has two variants of origin - either from the name of a settler and soldier from the island of Mallorca, Rodrigo Mas de Palomar, or from Francisco Palomar, a Genoese friend of Alonso Fernández de Lugo, who acquired 87 Guanche slaves from Guimar and settled on the territory of the modern resort.

-The first inhabitants of the island are considered to be the Guanches, who came from North Africa and lived here since 500 BC.
-The Guanches settled in natural caves or built simple low stone houses and used smaller grottos and caves to store grain.
-The tribal society lived here in relative peace for many centuries until they were virtually wiped out by the foreigners.
+The first inhabitants of the island are believed to have been migrants from North Africa — the Guanches — who lived here from around 500 BC.
+The Guanches settled in natural caves or built simple, low stone houses, while smaller grottoes and caves were used to store grain.
+This tribal society lived relatively peacefully for many centuries until it was almost entirely destroyed by foreign invaders.

-Gran Canaria was colonized by adventurers and landless people from Galicia, Andalusia, Portugal, Italy, and France.
-The island's capital, Las Palmas, later became the seat of the bishopric and royal court of the Canary Islands.
-During the decline of the economy, many Canary Islanders emigrated to South America, so there is a strong kinship between the two cultures.
-Since the middle of the last century, Maspalomas and other resorts on the island have thrived, thanks to a reputation as a tourist paradise.
+Later, the island’s capital, Las Palmas, became the seat of the bishopric and the royal court of the Canary Islands.
+During periods of economic decline, many residents of the Canary Islands emigrated to South America, which explains the strong cultural ties between the two regions.
+Since the mid-20th century, Maspalomas and other resorts on the island have flourished thanks to their reputation as a true tourist paradise.

 In 1927, the Canary Islands became two provinces of Spain.
 Today, most of the indigenous Guanches live in Gran Canaria and Tenerife.